-Of the many cities in the U.S., more and more people will move to Albuquerque, NM.
-With a population just over 560,000 (2020), Albuquerque ranks in the top 50 most-populous cities in the country (#32) and is seeing consistent growth each year.
+Of the many cities in the U.S., more and more people will choose to move to Albuquerque, NM in 2022.
+With a population of just over 560,000 (2020), Albuquerque ranks in the top 50 most populous cities in the country (#32) and is seeing consistent growth each year.